 Rothesay Pavilion is a single tier SCIO governed by a voluntary Board of Trustees.
 Given the Pavilion's role as both a community hub and a major venue and tourist attraction, the membership of the Board combines local and national representation, with over half the membership are permanent Bute residents.
 The following Trustees currently make up the Board.

 Dr Nick Merriman (Chair)

-Dr Nick Merriman has been chair of Rothesay Pavilion since its inception in 2014 and has been a regular visitor to Bute for over a decade, having a house on the Isle of Bute.
-His full time job is at Manchester Museum, where he has been Director since 2006, overseeing a doubling of visitor numbers and a transformation of the experience for visitors.
+Dr Nick Merriman has been chair of Rothesay Pavilion since its inception in 2014 and has been a regular visitor to Bute for over a decade, having a house on the island for many years.
+He recently moved to become Chief Executive of the Horniman Museum & Gardens in London after running Manchester Museum for 12 years.
 He has worked at the Museum of London and at University College London and has been chair of numerous national bodies including the Council for British Archaeology and the Collections Trust.
-Currently he also holds the post of interim Director of the Whitworth Art Gallery in Manchester.
-He has a long association with Bute as a regular visitor to the island.

 Dorothy McDonald (Secretary)